 Biographies of famous scientists throughout the ages.
 This list of scientists includes Aristotle, Leonardo Da Vinci, Galileo to modern-day scientists, such as Einstein, Tesla and James Watson.

 Hippocrates (460 – 377 BC) – Hippocrates was a great doctor of ancient Greece.
-His pioneering techniques of health care, significantly improved survival rates and he has became the father of modern medicine.
-His Hippocratic oath is still sworn by medical practitioners today .
+His pioneering techniques of health care significantly improved survival rates, and he has become the father of modern medicine.
+His Hippocratic oath is still sworn by medical practitioners today.

-Aristotle (384 – 322 BC) Greek scientist who made many researches in the natural sciences including botany, zoology, physics, astronomy, chemistry, and meteorology, geometry.
-His prolific output was a major impact on the study of science in the West.
+Aristotle (384 – 322 BC) Greek scientist who made investigations and discoveries in the natural sciences including botany, zoology, physics, astronomy, chemistry, meteorology and geometry.
+His prolific output had a significant impact on the study of science in the West.

 Euclid (c.
 325 – 265 BC) Greek mathematician.
 Euclid is often referred to as the ‘father of modern geometry.’
 His book ‘Elements‘ provided the basis of mathematics into the Twentieth Century.